Official websites use .mil

 Joint Base Lewis-McChord, WA 98433

-All Army Soldiers attend the EOD Prep Course at Fort Lee, VA.
+All Army Soldiers attend the EOD Prep Course at Fort Gregg-Adams, VA.
 Enlisted and Officers train side-by-side through five modules of classroom and practical exercise that prepare them for success at the joint EOD school.
 Prior to beginning training, Soldiers complete the physically demanding Bomb-suit assessment.
 In-service Soldiers attend school in a TDY status, ask your recruiter for more details.